slackapi/bolt-js/docs/_tutorials/getting_started.md

 })();
 ```

-Your token and signing secret are enough to create your first Bolt app.
-Save your `app.js` file then on the command line run the following:
+Save your `app.js` file, then on the command line run the following:

 ```script
 node app.js
 ```

-Your app should let you know that it's up and running.
+Your app should let you know that it's up and running. 🎉

 ---

 ### Setting up events
-Your app behaves similarly to people on your team — it can post messages, add emoji reactions, and more.
+Your app behaves similarly to people on your team — it can post messages, add emoji reactions, and listen and respond to events.

 To listen for events happening in a Slack workspace (like when a message is posted or when a reaction is posted to a message) you'll use the [Events API to subscribe to event types](https://api.slack.com/events-api).

-For this guide, we are going to enable events for your app via Socket Mode, our recommended option for apps in development.
-You can toggle Socket Mode off anytime you're ready to distribute your app.
+For this guide, we are going to be using [Socket Mode](https://api.slack.com/apis/connections/socket), our recommended option for those just getting started and building something for their team.

+> 💡 Socket Mode allows your app to use the Events API and interactive components of the platform—without exposing a public HTTP Request URL.
+This mode is helpful for  development, or if you're receiving requests from behind a firewall.
+HTTP is more useful for apps being deployed to a hosting environment, or apps intended for distribution via the Slack App Directory.
+You can easily switch between Socket Mode and a direct HTTP endpoint and at any time in the app config.

+Okay, let's enable Socket Mode:

-Head to your app's configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
+1. Head to your app's configuration page (click on the app [from your app management page](https://api.slack.com/apps)).
 Navigate to **Socket Mode** on the left side menu and toggle to enable.

-Then head over to **Basic Information** and scroll down under the App Token section and click **Generate Token and Scopes** to generate an app token.
+2. Go to **Basic Information** and scroll down under the App Token section and click **Generate Token and Scopes** to generate an app token.
 Add the `connections:write` scope to this token and save the generated `xapp` token, we'll use that in just a moment.

 Finally, it's time to tell Slack what events we'd like to listen for.
 Under **Event Subscriptions**, toggle the switch labeled **Enable Events**.